Subscribe and receive the latest news from the industry Article

 Clinton was bullish about Brazil as a "thriving democracy," noting its strong growth potential and that it has one of the world's top environmental policies.
 Clinton also pointed out how government and business executives work together for the common good.

-–David Lauren, executive vice president of advertising, marketing and corporate communications for Ralph Lauren, reinforced the importance of brands among consumers and discussed how this brand has stayed relevant.
+Power of brands–David Lauren, executive vice president of advertising, marketing and corporate communications for Ralph Lauren, reinforced the importance of brands among consumers and discussed how this brand has stayed relevant.
 Lauren described "merchantainment," and how Ralph Lauren blends merchandising and entertainment to create a lifestyle brand and generate excitement among consumers.

-–A retail panel, which included Henry Stupp, chief executive officer of Cherokee, and Jim Fielding, president of Disney Stores, reiterated how American brands have found success through global expansion.
+International expansion–A retail panel, which included Henry Stupp, chief executive officer of Cherokee, and Jim Fielding, president of Disney Stores, reiterated how American brands have found success through global expansion.
 As part of its growth strategy, Cherokee debuted its brand in Japan in December with Nishimatsuya, a specialty kids' retailer.
 Disney Stores will open in Shanghai, China this fall, the 12th country it has entered.

-–Retailers are testing ways to integrate technology and better understand how consumers are utilizing smartphones and tablets.
+Technology–Retailers are testing ways to integrate technology and better understand how consumers are utilizing smartphones and tablets.
 Research from Cisco says that shoppers prefer to shop in stores that combine online and in-store experience.

-–At the Big Show, Whole Foods Market was named Innovator of the Year.
+Retailers of the year–At the Big Show, Whole Foods Market was named Innovator of the Year.
 Burberry was recognized as the International Retailer of the Year.
 Among its accomplishments, Burberry has embraced social media, establishing a strong following on Facebook and Twitter.